Sunning with the elite in Punta del Este, the Miami of Uruguay

 Sometimes, I use affiliate/sponsored links with my recommendations, which if bought through might earn me a few pennies at absolutely no extra cost to you.
 This helps with the cost of keeping this site alive so I can continue to guide you on your travels.
 Please remember that I would never ever ever recommend anything I don’t or wouldn’t use myself.
 Big thanks to each and every one of you who have trusted my recommendations so far!
 Lozzy x

 Being known as the Miami of Uruguay, or even the Hamptons of South America, this city has a very different feel to the rest of the country.
 Punta del Este oozes the desire for luxury, and in places feels a lot more like Marbella than we were expecting.
 The city has a huge reputation for being the coolest play to vacay if you’re a wealthy young thang in the South-East of South America.
-All you need to know is that the place has a Trump Tower…
+Perhaps you need to know is that Punta del Este has a Trump Tower…

 After you’ve read this post on things to do in Punta del Este, Uruguay, don’t miss these guides:

-We spent a full week here during shoulder season (bit of a mistake on the timing), and there definitely weren’t enough things to do in Punta del Este to fill all 7 days, but we enjoyed the down-time to just chill, catching up with family, doing a bit of work on freelancing sites and finishing Peaky Blinders (the BEST).
+We spent a full 7 days here during shoulder season (yep, bit of a mistake on the timing), and there definitely weren’t enough things to do in Punta del Este to fill all 7 days during that time of the year, but we still managed to enjoy the down-time to just chill, catch up with family, do a bit of work on freelancing sites and (probably most importantly) finish Peaky Blinders on Netflix (the BEST).
 It’s a lovely clean-feeling destination with an interesting position on the peninsula.

 Want to skip to something in particular?